ysanchez3d/100-days-of-code/log.md

 ### Day 21: Tuesday, February 20, 2024

 **Today's Progress**: Worked on the Quotes app.
 Very confused with server-side vs client side rendering since I'm using handlebars in the back-end.
-I find it confusing as to when re-render the page vs just sending a JSON back....as far as the API everything is pretty much rdy to go...
+I find it confusing as to when re-render the page vs just sending a JSON back...as far as the API everything is pretty much rdy to go...
 **Link to work:**[NONE]

 ### Day 22: Wednesday, February 21, 2024